 Troubleshooting Common Issues

-Repository Not Found After Installation
+Repository or Package Not Found Errors

-If APT cannot find Microsoft Edge packages during installation, first verify the repository file exists and contains valid configuration:
+If APT reports errors when running apt update or cannot find Microsoft Edge packages during installation, verify the repository file exists and contains valid configuration:

 sudo apt update